Jakosa/TabornokRuby/README.md

 ### Run

-You can start the bot just run this command on all platform:
+You can start the bot just run this command on all platform: `ruby tabornok.rb`
-`./tabornok.rb`

 ### Pre-Requirements